linode/docs/docs/guides/networking/dns/dns-primary-and-secondary-server-setup/index.md

 - '[LinuxTeck: How to Install and configure Master /Slave DNS in Centos /RHEL 7.6](https://www.linuxteck.com/how-to-install-and-configure-master-slave-dns-in-centos-rhel-7-6/)'
 ---

-A single web server or a database going offline is a pain, but what if all your services became unreachable?
+A single web server or a database going offline is a hassle, but what if all services became unreachable?
 That’s exactly what happens when Domain Name System (DNS) servers stop working.

 Because networked services depend on DNS, it’s critical to add one or more secondary name servers for redundancy.
-Hardening your DNS servers to protect against rogue updates and hiding your primary name server also helps ensure smooth DNS operation.
+Hardening DNS servers to protect against rogue updates and hiding the primary name server also helps ensure smooth DNS operation.

-The "An Introduction to DNS on Linux” guide explains how DNS works and how to build a primary name server.
-This guide walks you through configuration of a secondary name server for redundancy, the use of secret keys for authentication, and the use of a hidden primary name server for protection against attack.
+Our guide An Introduction to DNS on Linux(docs/networking/dns/introduction-to-dns-on-linux) explains how DNS works and how to build a primary name server.
+This guide configures a secondary name server for redundancy, adds secret keys for authentication, and a hidden primary name server for protection against attacks.

 ## Before You Begin

-1. Follow our [Introduction to DNS on Linux](/docs/guides/dnssec) guide to set up a functional primary name server (`ns1.example.com`).
+1. Follow our [Introduction to DNS on Linux](/docs/guides/dnssec) guide to set up a functional primary name server (`ns1`).

-1. If you have not already done so, create a Linode account and Compute Instance.
+1. If you have not already done so, create a Linode account and compute instances.
 See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.
-This guide is for Ubuntu 22.04 LTS instances.
+This guide requires two new Ubuntu 22.04 LTS instances (`ns2` and `ns3`) in addition to the primary name server (`ns1`).

-1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
-You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.
-To follow along with this guide, give your server the hostname `ns2.example.com`, replacing `example.com` with your own domain name.
-Also be sure to configure the hosts file with your hostname and external IP addresses.
+1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your systems.
+Also set the timezone, configure your hostnames, and create limited user accounts.
+To follow along with this guide, give your servers the hostname `ns2` and `ns3`.
+Make them part of the `yourdomainhere.com` domain (e.g. `ns2.yourdomainhere.com` and `ns3.yourdomainhere.com`, replacing `yourdomainhere.com` with your actual domain name).
+Also be sure to configure the hosts files with your hostnames and external IP addresses.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-{{< file "/etc/hosts" aconf >}}
-192.0.2.0/24      # Sample IP addresses
-198.51.100.0/24
-203.0.113.0/24
-{{< /file >}}

 ## Prepare the Primary DNS Server

-Before building the secondary name server, configure the primary name server to send zone updates to it, and only to it.
+Before building the secondary name server, configure the primary name server to send zone updates to it, and only it.
 To do this, configure a secret key that authenticates communications between primary and secondary name servers.
 The sample `nsd.conf` file includes a comment showing how to generate a random string for use as a key.

 1. Run this command on your primary name server: